whonixnetworks/whonixnetworks.github.io/_posts/2025-09-27-getting-a-lab-started.md

 ## **Keeping It All in Perspective**

-Your homelab should be for learning and enjoyment.
+> **INFO:** Your homelab should be for learning and enjoyment.
 If it's causing stress or financial strain, it's okay to scale back.
 The goal is education and practical experience, not perfectly replicating a corporate data center.
 {:.prompt-info }

 ### **Signs you're on the right track:**